Home Product Download News Faq Forums About

 Yes.
 In the Agent-based model, the Virtual Market clearing prices are based on the order limit prices of the agents.
 Because of the volume weighted clearing price calculation mechanism, an agent offering a higher bid price increases the chance of its buy order being executed and thereby having an increasing effect on the clearing price (vice versa for sell orders).

 Price impact may also be an issue in the Trading Simulator when (simulating) trading by amounts that may affect the real world market price of thinly traded securities.
-In this case price impact can be taken into account with the slippage parameter (on the Trading System tab of the "New/Edit Model" dialog).
+In this case price impact can be taken into account with the slippage parameter (on the Trading System tab of the "Model Configuration" dialog).

 How are the forecasts and trading signals made?